2012 Snow Storms

 In 2011 we reduced the amount of lights to ~50,000 and we also reduced the time the display is on.
 The past year was a bit much for us and instead of taking the year off, we decided to try for a little less "show".

 In 2012 and 2013 we were back to around 75,000 lights and put up the blowups a couple weeks before Christmas.
 The display hours were reduced to 7pm to 10:00pm weekdays and 6:30pm to 11:00pm on the weekends.

 The 2010 Christmas Lights were dedicated to Great Grandma Billie.
-We love you!
+We love and miss you!